Diegiwg/devopness/examples/applications/ruby-rails/README.md

 To ensure your Rails application runs continuously as a background service, create a daemon:

-1. Open the **Details** page of your application.
+1. Open the **Details** page of your application
-2. Click **ADD DAEMON** in the application details.
+2. Click **ADD DAEMON** in the application details
-3. Provide a name for the daemon, such as `rails-server`.
+3. Provide a name for the daemon, such as `rails-server`
-4. Specify the command to start your application: `bundle exec rails server`.
+4. Specify the command to start your application: `bundle exec rails server`
-5. Click **CONFIRM** to create the daemon.
+5. Click **CONFIRM** to create the daemon

 ## 🌐 Creating a Virtual Host for the Application